Harfenlabor/harfenlabor.com/exampleSite/content/research/report-on-the-convening-in-roma-14-16-december-2016.md

 ***

-The day concluded with Harp Laboratory: the harpists Margret Köll, Mara Galassi, Loredana Gintoli and Chiara Granata performed the same piece on four different harps.
+The day concluded with Harp Laboratory: the harpists Margret Koell, Mara Galassi, Loredana Gintoli and Chiara Granata performed the same piece on four different harps.
 The resulting differences in sound were then discussed in a plenum.

 ***